© Crown copyright 2021

-This new network of laboratories is additional to the rapid expansion of NHS/PHE laboratories, and was set up in order to ramp up UK testing capacity as quickly as possible in the face of the global pandemic.
+This network of laboratories is additional to the rapid expansion of NHS/PHE laboratories.
+It was set up to ramp up UK testing capacity as quickly as possible in the face of the global pandemic.

-Each Lighthouse Laboratory has been reviewed by experts, and each has a clinical virology advisor.
+Each Lighthouse laboratory has been reviewed by experts, and each has a clinical virology adviser.

 A partner laboratory provides a high volume of testing for the national testing programme alongside its usual activities.